If you’re planning a cruise to Bermuda and wondering where to go and what to see, here are the 21 best things to do in Bermuda on a cruise.

 Horseshoe Bay Beach has public restrooms and changing facilities, a counter-service restaurant and an outdoor bar.
 Umbrella, tent, and lounger rentals are available for a fee.
 Lifeguards are on duty while the beach is open.

 Horseshoe Bay Beach, South Rd., Southampton Parish, Bermuda.
 Open sunrise to sunset.
 Free.

 Hamilton, Bermuda’s capital since 1815, was officially incorporated in 1793 and named for Governor Henry Hamilton.
 With just over 1000 residents, Hamilton is one of the smallest world capitals.
 The city is primarily a business district, with office buildings, shops, and restaurants dominating the landscape.

 Only smaller cruise ships dock at Hamilton’s cruise port today, but the city is an easy trip by ferry from the Dockyard.
-If you want to indulge in some luxury shopping and fine dining, be sure to visit Hamilton – just don’t do it on a Sunday or national holiday because the vast majority of shops will be closed.
+If you want to indulge in some luxury shopping and fine dining, be sure to visit Hamilton—just don’t do it on a Sunday or national holiday because most shops will be closed.